AriaKoul/AriaKoul.github.io/README.md

-# AriaKoul.github.io
+# ariakoul.github.io
-In this repository, I'm creating a public website.
+In this repository, I have the code I used to create my personal website.